-If you are a beginner who is curious about meditation or an experienced meditator who just wants to try out our practice, you are also welcome to come to one of our Monday or Wednesday night programs.
+If you are a beginner who is curious about meditation or an experienced meditator who just wants to try out our practice, you are welcome to come to one of our Monday night meditation classes in Portland.
 They start at 7:00 pm and last for an hour.

-For a preview of our practice, here is a guided meditation video from Swami Chetanananda.
+For a preview of our practice, here is a guided meditation video from Swami Chetanananda, our founder and spiritual director.

 Do you need support for practicing at home?
 Try a guided meditation CD by Swami Chetanananda, available from the Rudra Press store.